Neighborhood Profiles Workflow

 Introduction and Theory

-Neighborhood Profiles identifies the types of cells that often cluster with one another, and find patterns of these types of clusterings occurring more often in certain tissue types or health-conditions.
+Neighborhood Profiles identifies the types of cells that often cluster with one another, and finds patterns of the cluster definitions which occur more often in certain tissue types or health-conditions.
 This goal of these analyses is to help identify the specific neighborhoods present in a given dataset, and characterize their makeup based on the phenotypes present.

 Workflow

 The Neighborhood Profiles Workflow can be used once your data has been properly loaded and phenotyped.
-Of particular importance is that the your data contains X/Y coordinates for each cell, and each cell is categorized as a phenotype in the phenotyping page.
+Of particular importance is that the your data contains X/Y coordinates for each cell, and each cell is assigned a phenotype.
+The sections below will show examples of settings and visualizations that can be created in the Neighborhood Profiles Workflow.
+For these illustrations, we use a sample dataset included with MAWA called Multiplex_Image_Sample.csv and selected three markers (ECAD, HistoneH3, and CD45RO) during our phenotyping step.
+When combined, these three markers create eight unique phenotypes with the Species phenotyping method in Thresholded intensities.

 Neighborhood Profiles